How to print debug output

 While in the last step, we specified what to print, this can be extend to even specify when to print it.
 Currently the following four “places” are available, ordered by when they appear in an algorithm run.

-• :Start to print something at the start of the algorith.
+• :Start to print something at the start of the algorithm.
 At this place all other (the following) places are “reset”, by triggering each of them with an iteration number 0

 • :BeforeIteration to print something before an iteration starts

 • :Stop to print something when the algorithm stops.
-In the example above, the :Stop adds the DebugStoppingCriterion is added to this place.
+In the example, the :Stop adds the DebugStoppingCriterion is added to this place.

 Specifying something especially for one of these places is done by specifying a Pair, so for example :BeforeIteration => :Iteration would add the display of the iteration number to be printed before the iteration is performed.

-Changing this in the above run will not change the output. being more precise for the other entries, we could also write
+Changing this in the run does not change the output.
+Being more precise for the other entries, we could also write

 p1 = exact_penalty_method(